mercari/tortoise/docs/horizontal.md

 If the traffic next day is very similar to this day, then Tortoise no longer needs to switch the scaling way to Vertical during peak time.

-#### Example2: reach the preferred maximum number of replicas and the maximum resource amount
+#### Example2: reach `preferred-replicas-number-upper-limit` and `maximum-cpu-cores` and `maximum-memory-bytes`

 Let's say the global configurations are (the same as Example1):
-- the minimum number of replicas: 3
+- `minimum-min-replicas` 3
-- the preferred maximum number of replicas: 10
+- `preferred-replicas-number-upper-limit`: 10
-- the maximum resource: CPU 5cores
+- `maximum-cpu-cores`: 5 cores

 And, the target workload currently looks like (the same as Example1):
 - `.spec.ResourcePolicy[*].AutoscalingPolicy.CPU`: Horizontal
-- `.spec.ResourcePolicy[*].MinAllocatedResources`: CPU 1cores
+- `.spec.ResourcePolicy[*].MinAllocatedResources`: CPU 1 cores
-- resource request: CPU 2cores
+- resource request: CPU 2 cores
-- the num of replicas: 10 (the same as "the preferred maximum number of replicas")
+- the num of replicas: 10 (the same as `preferred-replicas-number-upper-limit`)
 - the resource consumption is increasing.

 As described in Example1, Tortoise temporary switches the scaling way to Vertical.

 After a while, the target workload looks like:
-- resource request: CPU 5cores (the same value as "the maximum resource amount given to each resource")
+- resource request: CPU 5 cores (the same value as `maximum-cpu-cores` and `maximum-memory-bytes` given to each resource")
 - the num of replicas: 10 (the same as "preferred maximum number of replicas")
 - still the resource consumption is increasing.

-The resource request reaches the "the maximum resource amount given to each resource" now.
+The resource request reaches the `maximum-cpu-cores` and `maximum-memory-bytes` given to each resource" now.
 So, Tortoise switch the scaling way back to the Horizontal.

 After a while, the target workload looks like:
-- resource request: CPU 5cores (CPU request is the same value as "the maximum resource amount")
+- resource request: CPU 5 cores (CPU request is the same value as `maximum-cpu-cores` and `maximum-memory-bytes`)
-- the num of replicas: 15 (more than "the preferred maximum number of replicas")
+- the num of replicas: 15 (more than `preferred-replicas-number-upper-limit`)
 - the resource consumption starts to be decreasing.

-If the traffic next day is very similar to this day, Tortoise no longer needs to switch the scaling way to Vertical during peak time because it's already reached "the maximum resource amount".
+If the traffic next day is very similar to this day, Tortoise no longer needs to switch the scaling way to Vertical during peak time because it's already reached `maximum-cpu-cores` and `maximum-memory-bytes`.

 #### Example 3: reach the minimum number of replicas

 Let's say the global configurations are (the same as Example1):
-- the minimum number of replicas: 3
+- `minimum-min-replicas` 3
-- the preferred maximum number of replicas: 10
+- `preferred-replicas-number-upper-limit`: 10
-- the maximum resource amount given to each resource: CPU 5cores
+- `maximum-cpu-cores`: CPU 5 cores

 And, the target workload currently looks like (the same as Example1):
 - `.spec.ResourcePolicy[*].AutoscalingPolicy.CPU`: Horizontal
-- `.spec.ResourcePolicy[*].MinAllocatedResources`: CPU 1cores
+- `.spec.ResourcePolicy[*].MinAllocatedResources`: CPU 1 cores
-- resource request: CPU 2cores
+- resource request: CPU 2 cores
-- the num of replicas: 3 (the same as "the minumum number of replicas")
+- the num of replicas: 3 (the same as `preferred-replicas-number-upper-limit`)
 - the resource consumption is decreasing.

 This case, Tortoise prefers not to decrease the replica number more.
 Instead, Tortoise temporary switch the scaling way to Vertical to make each container smaller.

 After a while, the target workload looks like:
-- resource request: CPU 1.5cores
+- resource request: CPU 1.5 cores
-- the num of replicas: 3 (the same as "the minumum number of replicas")
+- the num of replicas: 3 (the same as `preferred-replicas-number-upper-limit`)
 - the resource consumption starts to be increasing.

 Given the resource consumption starts to be increasing, the Tortoise switches the scaling way back to Horizontal.